Easter Weekend - Free UK Shipping on All Orders

-How to Set Up a Full Body Strength Gym in Minimal Space
+How to Build a Full Body Strength Gym Around a Smith Machine

-From heavy compound lifts through to unilateral movements like lunges and split squats, alongside rows, presses, and accessory work, a single Compact Rack delivers the functionality of a full gym within one efficient footprint.
+From heavy compound lifts to unilateral work like lunges and split squats, alongside rows, presses, and accessory training, a Smith Machine setup delivers the functionality of a full gym in one streamlined space.

 Covering Every Major Movement Pattern

-Effective strength programmes are built around core movement patterns, not individual machines.
-A compact rack with Smith machine allows each of these patterns to be trained safely, progressively, and with minimal space.
+Effective strength programmes are built around movement patterns, not machines.
+When you build your gym around a Smith Machine, you can train each pattern safely, progressively, and within a minimal footprint.

 Squat and Lower Body Strength